WICG/digital-credentials/explainer.md

 The following topics are currently out of scope for the API:

 - A website (issuer) requesting the issuance of a digital credential to a digital wallet
-- A website (verifier) explicitly requesting mutiple digital credentials from multiple wallets in the same request
+- A website (verifier) explicitly requesting multiple digital credentials from multiple wallets in the same request

 # Related Work